A NSW Government website

 Scope and application

 This policy applies to all lands acquired or reserved under the National Parks and Wildlife Act 1974 (NPW Act) except for lands reserved under Part 4A of the Act (unless the Board of Management for those lands has adopted the policy).
-However, NPWS staff can use the policy as guidance in their dealings with Boards of Management.
+However, NPWS staff can use the policy as guidance when working with Boards of Management.

 Objectives